cm-cc/mesmer/README.md

 2. [Alacevich *et al.*, Muon-electron scattering at NLO, JHEP 02 (2019) 155](https://inspirehep.net/literature/1703989)

 ## Prerequisites & Compilation
-The program is mainly written in `Fortran 77` and it has been tested with `GCC` compilers.
+The program is mainly written in `Fortran 77` and it has been extensively tested with `GCC` compilers on `GNU/Linux`.

 Three external libraries are used, [`LoopTools`](http://www.feynarts.de/looptools/), [`Collier`](https://collier.hepforge.org/) and the `C` implementation of [`RANLUX`](https://luscher.web.cern.ch/luscher/ranlux/), shipped with the code under GPL-like licences.
 To be compiled,